straumat/loose-touch/docs/guide_developer_openid.md

  * order to obtain a refresh token.
  *
  * This script uses the out-of-band redirect URI, which is not part of the
- * OAuth2 standard, to allow not redirecting the user.
+ * OAuth2 standard, to allow not redirecting the account.
 If this does not work
  * with your API, try instead the OAuth playground:
  * https://developers.google.com/oauthplayground/
  *